-Since the federal government adopted new vehicle efficiency standards last summer to address transportation emissions, the power sector represents the greatest opportunity for greenhouse gas reductions.
+Since the federal government adopted new vehicle efficiency standards last summer to address transportation emissions through 2025, the power sector represents the greatest opportunity for greenhouse gas reductions.

-Figure 2: Electric Power Sector Carbon Dioxide Emissions
+Figure 2: Electric Power Sector Carbon Dioxide Emissions without Proposed Emission Standards

 Source: Energy Information Administration

-Power sector emissions have declined over the past five years in part due to the economic downturn, increased energy efficiency, greater use of renewable energy and a switch from coal, the most carbon-intensive fossil fuel, to natural gas, the least carbon-intensive.
-In the absence of any policy changes, the U.S. Energy Information Administration projects that as natural gas prices rise slowly over the next five years, coal use will again begin to increase, leading to higher emissions.
+Power sector emissions have declined over the past five years in part due to the economic downturn, increased energy efficiency, greater use of renewable energy and a switch from coal, the most carbon-intensive fossil fuel, to natural gas, the least carbon-intensive (in terms of combustion).
+In the absence of any policy changes, the U.S. Energy Information Administration projects that as the economy grows and natural gas prices rise slowly over the next five years, emissions will rise.
+The Clean Power Plan will have to push against these underlying trends.

-Figure 3: Distribution of Power Plants Across the Contiguous United States
+Figure 3: Distribution of Power Plants across the Contiguous United States

 Source: Energy Information Administration